-2.6 INSECT SCREENS (base bid)
+2.6 INSECT SCREENS

-- A. New screens located at all operable window sashes.
+- A. New screens located at all operable patio door and window sashes.
 Charcoal mesh.
-All accessories, clips, retainers, and fasteners per manufacturer's recommendations for retrofit (base bid) or new (alternate bid). - B. Located at interior of window sash.
-Windows open out. - C. General: Design windows and hardware to accommodate screens in a tight-fitting, removable arrangement, with a minimum of exposed fasteners and latches.
-Fabricate insect screens to fully integrate with window frame.
+All accessories, clips, retainers, and fasteners per manufacturer's recommendations for new. - B. Located at interior of patio door and exterior of window sash. - C. General: Design windows and hardware to accommodate screens in a tight-fitting, removable arrangement, with a minimum of exposed fasteners and latches.
+Fabricate insect screens to fully integrate with window

 - A. Examine openings, substrates, structural support, anchorage, and conditions, with Installer present, for compliance with requirements for installation tolerances and other conditions affecting performance of work.
 Verify rough opening dimensions, levelness of sill plate, and operational clearances.
-Examine wall flashings, vapor retarders, water and weather barriers, and other built-in components to ensure a coordinated, weathertight window installation. - 1.
+Examine wall flashings, vapor retarders, water and weather barriers, and other built-in components to ensure a coordinated, weathertight vinyl sliding patio door and window installation. - 1.
 Masonry Surfaces: Visibly dry and free of excess mortar, sand, and other construction debris. - 2.
 Wood Frame Walls: Dry, clean, sound, well nailed, free of voids, and without offsets at joints.
-Ensure nail heads are driven flush with surfaces in opening and within 3 inches (76 mm) of opening. - 3.
-Metal Surfaces: Dry; clean; free of grease, oil, dirt, rust, corrosion, and welding slag; without sharp edges or offsets at joints. - 4.
+Ensure nail heads are driven flush with surfaces in opening and within 3 inches (76 mm) of opening. - Metal Surfaces: Dry; clean; free of grease, oil, dirt, rust, corrosion, and welding slag; without sharp edges or offsets at joints. - 4.
 Proceed with installation only after unsatisfactory conditions have been corrected.

-- A. Comply with Drawings, Shop Drawings, and manufacturer's written instructions for installing windows, hardware, accessories, and other components. - B. Install windows level, plumb, square, true to line, without distortion or impeding thermal movement, anchored securely in place to structural support, and in proper relation to wall flashing and other adjacent construction. - C. Set sill members in bed of sealant or with gaskets, as indicated, for weathertight construction. - D. Separate aluminum and other corrodible surfaces from sources of corrosion or electrolytic action at points of contact with other materials.
+- A. Comply with Drawings, Shop Drawings, and manufacturer's written instructions for installing vinyl sliding patio door, window, hardware, accessories, and other components. - B. Install vinyl sliding patio doors and windows level, plumb, square, true to line, without distortion or impeding thermal movement, anchored securely in place to structural support, and in proper relation to wall flashing and other adjacent construction. - C. Set sill members in bed of sealant or with gaskets, as indicated, for weathertight construction. - D. Separate aluminum and other corrodible surfaces from sources of corrosion or electrolytic action at points of contact with other materials.